PART 1: OUT-OF-TUNE ACOUSTIC PIANOS ARE DETRIMENTAL TO STUDENTS

 PART 2: WHY PIANOS GO OUT OF TUNE

 As the humidity surrounding the piano changes (a near constant phenomenon), the soundboard/bridge assembly rises (with higher humidity) or falls (with lower humidity).
-This changes the tension on the strings in a random fashion, which causes the piano to produce jangling/noisy unisons and incorrect notes.
+This changes the tension on the strings in a random fashion, which causes the piano to produce noisy unisons and incorrect notes.

 - direct sunlight or HVAC airflow